 Oxford Street has one of the biggest Christmas light displays in London, and because the world-famous shopping street sees an average of one million visitors a DAY, it’s also one of the most Instagrammed.
 The lights tend to be changed every couple of years, with a new charity is being advertised and supported with each Christmas that passes.

-I recommend visiting just as the sun sets to try to avoid the crowds as much as you can, as the street can get SUPER crowded in December, and sometimes the Oxford Street tube station gets shut!
-Otherwise, I’ve had many nights out where I get to roam empty Oxford Street at 2am with just me and my (tipsy) friends 😉 I highly recommend it.
+We recommend visiting just as the sun sets to try to avoid the crowds as much as you can, as the street can get SUPER crowded in December, and sometimes the Oxford Street tube station gets shut!
+Otherwise, Jess has had many nights out where she got to roam empty Oxford Street at 2am with her (tipsy) friends 😉 We highly recommend it.

 Regent Street was the first to introduce Christmas lights to London’s West End back in 1954, and they still look incredible.
-The lights don’t ever seem to change much, but with the highlight being its beautiful angel light displays, I’m totally ok with it.
-Regent Street and Oxford Street meet each other at Oxford Circus (and Oxford Circus tube station) so you could absolutely see the lights on both streets in one trip.
+The lights don’t ever seem to change much, but with the highlight being its beautiful angel light displays, we are totally ok with it.
+Regent Street and Oxford Street meet each other at Oxford Circus (and Oxford Circus tube station), so you can absolutely see the lights on both streets in one trip.
 Add Carnaby in there too!

 Bond street is a very swanky, posh shopping area, and their Christmas lights aren’t any different.
 They’re glamorous and extravagant, with lights shaped like white peacock feathers, a dedication to men in the late 1700’s who were known as ‘peacocks’ for deliberately strutting along the street in their extravagant fashion choices.